daveesplana/Droodle-Bot/README.md

 Minimalistic Discord Bot

 ## License
-This Project is Licensed under Unlicense - see the LICENSE.md file for details
+This Project is Licensed under MIT License - see the LICENSE.md file for details